Where Does It Hurt?: Production

+Finance was provided entirely by Hemdale.

 The film was announced in June 1971.
 Filming started in July 1971 in Los Angeles.

 Reception

 TV Guide describes the film by writing, “The language is profane, the proceedings inane, and the story insane…If you hate doctors, Mexicans, homosexuals, blacks, females, Catholics, Jews, Italians, Japanese, insurance companies, hospitals, Poles, and humanity, you'll love this movie.”
 Nonetheless, the film holds a 64% fresh rating, based on 144 reviews, on Rotten Tomatoes.